cchen744/CS320.projects/labs/Lab2/git-pr/README.md

 ## Step 2: Create a Repo

 Create a project repo called
 "cs320-lab2".

-For the group, pick your NETID.
+**Note:** The group field in the Project URL corresponds to your NETID.

 <img src="2.png" width=800>